douglashuangg/douglashuangg/README.md

 Feel free to reach out to me on my [linkedin!](https://www.linkedin.com/in/douglas-huang-b8b521209/)

-### Experiences
-- 🔭 Previously at Brock Solutions for web dev with React and C#.

 <!--
 **douglashuangg/douglashuangg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.